sapirdeu/Amazon-Clone-React/README.md

 ## Usage:
 1. Run `cd .\Amazon-Clone-React\amazon-clone\`
 2. Run `npm start`
-3. Go to the new window that opens in Chrome at http://localhost:3000/ and make some fun! 😊
+3. Go to the new window that opens in Chrome at http://localhost:3000/ and have fun! 😊